General Aviation Aircraft Insurance: Everything You Need to Know • AssamTechInfo

 Why General Aviation Aircraft Insurance is Essential

-- Protects Against Physical Damage – Covers repair or replacement costs for an aircraft damaged by accidents, natural disasters, or theft.
+• Guards against Physical Damage – Covers repairs or replacement costs for damaged aircrafts caused due to natural disasters, accidents or theft.

-- Liability Protection – Shields the owner from legal expenses and claims in case of injuries or damages caused to third parties.
+• Haftung Protection Protects the owner from legal fees and claims for damage or injuries caused to third party.

-- Financial Security – Reduces the financial burden associated with unexpected repairs or legal claims.
+• Financial Security – It reduces the financial burden associated with repairs that are unexpected as well as legal actions.

 Types of General Aviation Aircraft Insurance